 (e) Molding monomer and non-monomer volatile organic compounds limits established in Paragraph (d) of this Rule are not applicable to:

-(1) production resins (including skin coat resins) that meet specifications for use in military vessels or are approved by the U.S. Coast Guard for the use in the construction of lifeboats, rescue boats, and other life saving appliances approved under 46 CFR Subchapter Q, or the construction of small passenger vessels regulated by 46 CFR Subchapter T. Production resins that meet these criteria shall be applied with nonatomizing resin application equipment;
+(1) production resins, including skin coat resins, that meet specifications for use in military vessels or are approved by the U.S. Coast Guard for the use in the construction of lifeboats, rescue boats, and other life saving appliances approved under 46 CFR Subchapter Q, or the construction of small passenger vessels regulated by 46 CFR Subchapter T. Production resins that meet these criteria shall be applied with non-atomizing resin application equipment;

 (2) production and tooling resins; and pigmented, clear, and tooling gel coat used for part or mold repair and touch up.
 Total resin and gel coat materials that meet these criteria shall not exceed one percent by weight of all resin and gel coat used at a facility on a 12-month rolling-average basis; or

-(3) pure, 100-percent vinylester resin used for skin coats that are applied with nonatomizing resin application equipment and with the total amount of the resin materials not exceeding five percent by weight of all resin used at a factory on 12-month rolling-average basis.
+(3) pure, 100-percent vinyl ester resin used for skin coats that are applied with non-atomizing resin application equipment and with the total amount of the resin materials not exceeding five percent by weight of all resin used at a factory on 12-month rolling-average basis.

-(f) Any molding resin and gel coat operations listed in Paragraph (b) of this Rule, that a facility chooses to include into average emissions among different operations to meet numerical monomer volatile organic compounds emission rate limits rather than to comply with the emission limits established in Paragraph (d) of this Rule shall use:
+(f) Any molding resin and gel coat operations listed in Paragraph (b) of this Rule, that a facility chooses to include into average emissions among different operations to meet numerical monomer volatile organic compounds emission rate limits rather than to comply with the emission limits established in Paragraph (d) of this Rule shall use the following equations:

-(1) Equation 2 to estimate a facility-specific monomer volatile organic compounds mass emission limit (12-month rolling average).
-Estimations of emissions average shall be determined on 12-month rolling average basis at the end of every month (12 times per year).
+(1) to estimate a facility-specific monomer volatile organic compounds mass emission limit (12-month rolling average) use Equation 2 below:

-Equation 2:

 Monomer VOC Limit = 46(MR) + 159(MPG) + 291(MCG) + 54(MTR) + 214(MTG)